-5.20.
-MINIMUM GRADE REQUIREMENTS, EXTRA UNITS AND REPEAT COURSES every course in the student's major.
+5.25.
+MINIMUM GRADE REQUIREMENTS, EXTRA UNITS AND REPEAT COURSES

+A grade of at least a D+ is required in all courses that are prerequisites and every course in the student's major.
 A grade of at least a D is required in all other required core courses.
 A student who does not meet the minimum grade requirement for a core or major required course must repeat the entire class.
 Under no circumstance will a student be allowed to do partial work (e.g. a paper, exam, or project) to fulfil the requirements for a course he/she must repeat.